 What is Link Building

-Link Building is an online marketing method that builds backlinks to your website.
-These links signal to Google that your site is a quality resource.
+Link Building is an online marketing method that builds backlinks with desirable anchor text to your website.
+These high-quality links improve your PageRank and signal to Google that your site is a quality resource.

 The internet isn’t a field of dreams; if you build it, people will not come.
 With 547,200+ websites created every day, you need to promote your content in various ways to garner anyone’s attention.

 Search engines know websites that acquire their links through unreliable methods, such as paying other sites to link back to yours.
-That is why it is essential to understand link-building fundamentals before setting up a linking campaign.
+That is why it is essential to understand link-building fundamentals before setting up a linking campaign and avoiding low-quality link opportunities.

 Benefits of Link Building